- Find Information

 - NewspaperArchive: Texas Collection This link opens in a new windowSearchable full image access to many historical newspapers from all across Texas, including the San Antonio Light (1882 -1977) and the San Antonio Express News (1865-1974).
 (Some years are incomplete.)
 Database covers 1813-2022.

-- African American Newspapers (Readex) This link opens in a new windowDatabase includes 270 African American newspapers from the 19th and 20th centuries.
+- African American Newspapers (Readex) This link opens in a new windowA large collection of full-text / full-image African American newspapers from all around the country.
+Covers the 19th and 20th centuries.

-- 19th Century U.S. Newspapers (Gale) This link opens in a new windowCovers 1800-1899.
-Provides full-text access to nearly 500 newspapers from urban to rural regions, large cities to small towns across the U.S.
+- 19th Century U.S. Newspapers (Gale) This link opens in a new windowProvides full-text access to newspapers from urban to rural regions, large cities to small towns across the U.S. Includes newspapers published by African Americans, Native Americans, women's rights groups, labor groups, the Confederacy, and others.
+Coverage: 1800-1899.

-- Latin American Newspapers (Readex) This link opens in a new windowMore than 280 newspapers published during the 19th and early 20th centuries.
-Includes titles from more than 20 countries in the region, from Argentina to Venezuela.
+- Latin American Newspapers (Readex) This link opens in a new windowA collection of 19th and early 20th century digitized newspapers from Latin America.
+Includes titles published in English, Spanish, and Portuguese from more than 20 countries in the region, from Argentina to Venezuela.
+Coverage: 1805-1922.

 - African American Newspapers from Chronicling America (Library of Congress)Currently includes 43 African American newspapers published around the United States from 1836-1922.
 The number of available issues per paper varies.
 Includes the Dallas Express.